Smart-IoT-Systems/genesis-uca/docs/examples/2.thingml_localhost/README.md

 GeneSIS offers specific support for the deployment of ThingML programs.
 [ThingML](http://thingml.org/) is a domain specific language for modelling distributed IoT systems including the behavior of the distributed components in a platform-specific or -independent way.
 From a ThingML code, the ThingML compiler can generate code in different languages, targeting around 10 different target platforms (ranging from tiny 8 bit microcontrollers to servers).
 This is particularly interesting for GeneSIS as, from a deployment model, the GeneSIS execution engine can identify the host to which a ThingML source code should be allocated and thus generate code in the relevant language before compiling and deploying it on the host.
 The deployment of a ThingML program by GeneSIS consist in: (i) Compiling the ThingML program toward a specific target language, (ii) building the generated code, and (iii) deploying and starting it.

-For this tutorial, we assume that (i) the machine running GeneSIS (or any other machine) is accessible via SSH, and (ii) GeneSIS is properly installed on the machine with Java and Maven.
+For this tutorial, we assume that:
+1. The machine running where we will deploy our ThingML program is accessible via SSH (e.g., a Raspberry Pi).
+2. The machine running GeneSIS  (e.g., your laptop) has Java and Maven properly installed.

 ## Start GeneSIS: